 The study was to find out if Campbell was more likely to engage in the described healthy lifestyle activities if he was required to meet with an accountability partner.
 The intervention of an accountability partner showed to be very effective for Campbell.
 It showed no effect in regards to his use of a daily devotional.
 This can be summed up by some of his reactions to the study.
-"I just didn't feel like I've had enough time lately to fit in reading the devotional, even though it would have only really taken my less then 10 minutes" (31 May 2007, Personal communication).
+“I just didn’t feel like I’ve had enough time lately to fit in reading the devotional, even though it would have only really taken my less than 10 minutes” (31 May 2007, Personal communication).

-Figure 5 describes Campbell's consistency in exercising.
+Figure 5 describes Campbell’s consistency in exercising.
 He was required to exercise at least five times a week.
 The graph itself makes it seem as if it is the most progressive activity.
-Due to the fact that it deals with a specific number of times exercising a week, it has fewer points then the other graphs.
+Due to the fact that it deals with a specific number of times exercising a week, it has fewer points than the other graphs.
 The graph represents the percentage of those five weekly exercise activities participated in per week.
 The one obtained on week 4 means that Campbell completed five out of five exercise activities.
-The requirements for the exercise activity is that Campbell participate for at least 30 minutes in some activity that raises his heart rate above normal levels.
+The requirements for the exercise activity is that Campbell participated for at least 30 minutes in some activity that raises his heart rate above normal levels.

 On the outside, it would seem that this experiment was a complete success.
-Campbell's meeting with an accountability partner on every level of the study boosted the results.
+Campbell’s meeting with an accountability partner on every level of the study boosted the results.
 It would seem likely that if Campbell was to continue with this study, that the results might go down again.
-Although two weeks gives a number plots to point in a chart, it does not mean that lasting change has been implemented.
+Although two weeks gives a number of plots to point in a chart, it does not mean that lasting change has been implemented.